Updated: Apr 7

 In February 2018, Andrea began inviting people to participate in Airing Out the “Dirty” Laundry.
 This ongoing community art movement responds to the silencing of women*, creating opportunities for all women to share experiences through visual storytelling.
 These stories express strength, hope, unity, and resistance of oppression, injustice, and exclusion.
 The initiative serves as a catalyst for women’s voices, a call to gather together to listen and to be heard, and an opportunity to foster love and understanding that resists hate and injustice.

-*Airing Out the “Dirty” Laundry holds space for all women across the intersections of race, age, color, disability, faith, religion, ancestry, national origin, citizenship, social class, economic class, ethnicity, gender identity and gender expression.
+*Airing Out the “Dirty” Laundry holds space for all women across the intersections of race, age, color, disability, faith, religion, ancestry, national origin, citizenship, social class, economic class, ethnicity, sexual orientation, gender identity and gender expression.